Toan-Nguyen26/Toan-Nguyen26.github.io/_pages/about.md

 I started game development 4 months ago as I was working in a game company.
 After that, I soon found a passion for developing and creating games for people to enjoy.
 Currently, I’m developing 2 games, a dungeon crawler that plans to release this December and a visual novel in March next year.
 They will be available on itch.io for free as well as on my portfolio once finished.

 I’m currently available for a full-time position May next year after graduation.
 So feel free to get in touch with me through my email tnguyen141@huskers.unl.edu or my number 531-218-6076.
+You can also find more contacts on the sidebar.